dapr/proposals/README.md

 * An issue needs to be created in dapr/dapr created from the template in [templates/lifecycle.md](templates/lifecycle.md) to track the work that needs to be done to implement this proposal
 * Release of the feature will be slated for a specific release version of Dapr

+### Proposal acceptance

+To accept a proposal, the maintainers of the relevant repository must vote using comments on the respective PR.
+A proposal is accepted by a majority vote supporting the proposal.
+When this condition is true, a maintainer from the relevant repository may approve and merge the proposal PR.

 ## Feature lifecycle outline